Health Information Technology Health information exchange

 Implementation Guidance: Electronic Health Networks (May 2024)

-Given the need for additional time to implement requirements for legally protected health information, MHCC is requesting entities provide ongoing implementation updates.
-The MHCC has prepared the following guidance on the scope of what should be included in the implementation updates.
+The MHCC prepared the following guidance for HIEs on the scope of what should be included in their implementation updates.

 Implementation Update Guidance (August 2024)